amphoradata/amphoradata.github.io/docs/how-to-guides/invite-to-organisation.md

 ---
-id: quickstart-python
+id: invite-to-organisation
-title: Getting Started with Python
+title: How to invite a user into your organisation
 ---

 > WARNING.
 Amphora Data is currently in beta.
 These documents may change.

-Another one